alexander-jackson/alexander-jackson.github.io/content/posts/storing-enums-in-postgres.md

 store arbitrary text of any length, an `enum` represents a finite set of values or variants.

-These are extremely useful when considering database schema design, as it allows you to restrict the possible set of states your system can be in.
+These are extremely useful when considering database schema design as it allows you to restrict the possible set of states your system can be in.

 Take for example, an `account` table with a `state` field: